nextcloud/terms_of_service/README.md

-# termsandconditions
+# Terms of service

-> Requires users to accept the terms and conditions before accessing data.
+> Requires users to accept the terms of service before accessing data.

 ## Build Setup